LZQL/clock_in_map/README.en.md

 # clock_in_map

 #### Description
-Flutter 高德地图打卡 demo
+Flutter AMAP clock in demo

-Demo plug-in of autonavi map clocking (support single positioning, multiple positioning, calculate the distance between two points, call back the map center point information, move to the designated point, and display the clocking location)
+Demo plug-in of AMAP clocking (support single positioning, multiple positioning, calculate the distance between two points, call back the map center point information, move to the designated point, and display the clocking location)

 Currently only supported on Android